Depositing & Booking

 Where to Deposit (Cash, Check and Credit Card)

-Cash, check and credit card deposits should be brought to either the University Cashier located at 881 Commonwealth Avenue, lower level, or to the Bank of America branches located at either the George Sherman Union (775 Commonwealth Avenue) or Kenmore Square (540 Commonwealth Avenue).
+Cash, check and credit card deposits should be brought to either Cashier Services located at 881 Commonwealth Avenue, lower level, or to the Bank of America branches located at either the George Sherman Union (775 Commonwealth Avenue) or Kenmore Square (540 Commonwealth Avenue).
 Cash must not be sent through interdepartmental or regular mail.
-Before a cash deposit is accepted, either a University Cashier representative or a Bank of America teller will count the cash in your presence.* The University Cashier will also sign and return your copies of the Cash Credit Voucher.
+Before a cash deposit is accepted, either a University Cashier representative or a Bank of America teller will count the cash in your presence.* Cashier Services will also sign and return your copies of the Cash Credit Voucher.
 At Bank of America, a validated copy of the deposit ticket and a copy of the Cash Credit Voucher will be your receipt.

 * Please note unit/dept on all rolled coins being deposited.